dno326/Vibeathon/docs/mountainmerge_file_structure.md

-# InSync File Structure Specification
+# MountainMerge File Structure Specification

-This document details the recommended file structure for the **InSync** project, which consists of:
+This document details the recommended file structure for the **MountainMerge** project, which consists of:

 - A **React frontend**
 - A **Flask backend**